Today's Bible Reading: Acts 6

 Reflecting and Thinking

-The problem the church faces in this chapter is internal and multi-faceted.
-There are a lot of people in the church with a lot of needs.
+The new problem that the church faces in today's chapter is internal and multi-faceted.
+In every church, there are lots of people with lots of needs.
 There is jealously and complaining.
-Differences are being emphasized.
-There is a sense of inequality.
-There is the danger that the apostles will become distracted from their primary task.
-The church must establish its priorities, or the daily pressures of life will overwhelm it.
+Differences are emphasized.
+There exists a sense of inequality.
+In Acts 6, there is also the danger that the apostles will become distracted from their primary task.
+The church must clearly establish its priorities or the daily pressures of life will overwhelm it.

-The problem is solved by selecting servants who are given responsibility for the task.
-The result is that the word of God continues to spread, the number of disciples increases, and more are converted from Judaism, even from among the priests.
+In the early church, the problem was solved by selecting servants who were given responsibility for the task.
+The result was that the word of God continued to spread, the number of disciples increased, and more were converted from Judaism, even from among the priests.

-When you have been aware that a church problem came out well?
+When you have been aware that a church problem was resolved successfully?
 What factors contributed to the positive result?
-How likely do you think it is that the church today is distracted by problems and its failure to establish priorities?
+Do you think the church today is distracted by problems and its failure to establish priorities?
 Based on this chapter, what priorities did the early church choose?